enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 A CRHF `$H:\{0,1\}^* \rightarrow \{0,1\}^k$` is a function that takes a string of any length as input a returns a string of fixed length $k$ as output.
 Its purpose is to provide a short representation for any kind of information such that this representation is unique in practice, that is if we have `$H(x)=H(x')$` then `$x=x'$`.
-[Obviously](https://en.wikipedia.org/wiki/Pigeonhole_principle) as the input set of the function is much bigger that the output set, there exists some values `$x,x'$` such that `$H(x)=H(x')$` yet `$x \neq x'$`.
+[Obviously](https://en.wikipedia.org/wiki/Pigeonhole_principle) as the input set of the function is much bigger that the output set, there exist some values `$x,x'$` such that `$H(x)=H(x')$` yet `$x \neq x'$`.
 Thus the security requirement<sup id="a1">[1](#f1)</sup> for this function is that it should be hard to find such pair of values
  `$(x,x')$` also called collision.